gaf3/cnc-forge/Setup.md

 # Production

-This is how to deploy the CnC Forge to a production environment where I'm assuming you have a good understanding of Kubernetes and Kustomize and are down with the IasC.
+This is how to deploy the CnC Forge to a production environment where I'm assuming you have a good understanding of Kubernetes and Kustomize and are down with IasC (ya you know me).

 The CnC Fotge consists of 3 microservices, api, daemon, gui, and a Redis instance.
 Each has a directory in this Repo with a `kubernetes\base` directory inside that.